RolandMunsil/ParadigmFileExtractor/Filesystem details.md

 The flight games and the racing games have pretty different file table formats, so I need to explain them separately.

 ### Before we get into it
 Before I explain the file table, just a note about how the files themselves are structured - except for some special cases which I'll explain along the way, all entries in the file table start with a four-letter string "FORM", then the length of the file in bytes.
-The first four bytes of the file are always the file's "magic word", which is just another four-letter string that indicates what type of file is.
+The first four bytes of the file are always the file's "magic word", which is just another four-letter string that indicates what type of file it is.
 For example:

 ![](https://github.com/RolandMunsil/ParadigmFileExtractor/blob/master/Documentation%20Images/file-header.png)